cnicholson67/ngTaskman/README.md

 ```bash
 npm install --legacy-peer-deps
 ```
 *Note --legacy-peer-deps is required for the datepicker.
-It's a good component, however it needs to be updated.
+It's a good component, however, it needs to be updated.

 Install The Angular-Cli Version 19.2.7
 ```bash